📝 Menu psychology & menu engineering · ⏱️ 2 min read

 Measuring the actual effect

-• Compare sales figures 3 months before vs. 3 months after
+• Compare sales data 3 months before vs. 3 months after

-• Check that food cost remains stable at higher volumes
+• Verify food cost stability at higher volumes

-With a system like KitchenNmbrs you can immediately see which dishes are the best candidates for visual attention.
-You can analyze profitability and sales frequency per dish, so you make data-driven decisions about your menu investments.
+Restaurant management systems help identify the optimal candidates for visual attention.
+You can analyze profitability and sales frequency per dish, enabling data-driven menu investment decisions.

 How do you calculate the margin impact? (step by step)